Genetic engineering: In popular culture

 Genetic engineering features in many science fiction stories.
 Frank Herbert's novel The White Plague describes the deliberate use of genetic engineering to create a pathogen which specifically kills women.
 Another of Herbert's creations, the Dune series of novels, uses genetic engineering to create the powerful Tleilaxu.
 Few films have informed audiences about genetic engineering, with the exception of the 1978 The Boys from Brazil and the 1993 Jurassic Park, both of which make use of a lesson, a demonstration, and a clip of scientific film.
 Genetic engineering methods are weakly represented in film; Michael Clark, writing for the Wellcome Trust, calls the portrayal of genetic engineering and biotechnology "seriously distorted" in films such as The 6th Day.
 In Clark's view, the biotechnology is typically "given fantastic but visually arresting forms" while the science is either relegated to the background or fictionalised to suit a young audience.

-In the 2007 video game, BioShock, genetic engineering plays an important role in the central storyline and universe.
-The game takes place in the fictional underwater dystopia Rapture, in which its inhabitants possess genetic superhuman abilities after injecting themselves with “plasmids”, a serum which grants such powers.
-Also in the city of Rapture are “Little Sisters”, little girls who are generically engineered, as well as a side-plot in which a cabaret singer sells her foetus to genetic scientists who implant false memories into the newborn and genetically engineer it to grow into an adult.